pkarsy/mqtt-tunnel/README.md

 You can consider:
   - **Transport encryption (`mqtts://` or `wss://`):** Protects the topic name from eavesdropping on the wire, but adds latency.
 Since SSH is already end-to-end encrypted, you may prefer `mqtt://` for better performance.
 However, do your own tests.
 - **MQTT broker authentication:** Requires account to maintain, but prevents topic leakage.
 Public brokers offer zero-config convenience with no accounts to manage and easy server switching.
 - On open MQTT brokers the topic must be kept secret.
 Knowing the topic allows for DoS attacks and for accessing the SSH server (the login prompt).
-SSH key based login is very important for servers exposed to the Internet.
+Always use SSH **key based** login, for servers exposed to the Internet.
-- Even if a third party knows the topic, they **cannot decrypt** the session content since SSH encryption is end-to-end.
+- Even if a third party knows the topic, they **cannot decrypt** the session contents since SSH encryption is end-to-end.

 > ⚠️ **Running as root is dangerous.** As a network server, mqtt-tunnel could theoretically be compromised, giving an attacker a shell.
 While Go's memory safety makes this unlikely, it is not impossible. **Never run mqtt-tunnel as root.** Create a dedicated user with minimal privileges (e.g., `useradd -r -s /sbin/nologin mqtt-tunnel`) and run the server as that user, and/or run with firejail.

 ---

-### Maintenance
+### 🔗 Alternative methods of login

 MQTT servers can have downtime.
 Also the protocol may change and you could lose access after an update. **Always maintain an alternative way to access your remote server**, such as:
 - [gonc](https://github.com/threatexpert/gonc) or another UDP hole-punching tool.
 It is better for long sessions/large files, but may need a little more time to connect.
 For Termux it is more friendly to your mobile data (direct connection, no MQTT overhead)